azat-co/practicalnode/chapter4/chapter4.md

 ## Custom Helpers

-Custom Handlebars helpers are similar to built-in helper blocks and Jade mixins.
+Custom Handlebars helpers are similar to built-in helper blocks and Pug mixins.
 To use custom helpers, we need to create them as a JavaScript function and register them with the Handlebars instance.

 This Handlebars template uses our custom helper `table` which we&#39;ll register (i.e., define) later in the JavaScript/Node.js code: